 Goshen College was established in 1894 and is affiliated with Mennonite Church USA, a Christian denomination that grew out of the 16th-century Anabaptist movement in northern Europe.
 With the Friends (Quakers) and the Church of the Brethren, Mennonites are one of the three historic peace churches in the United States.
 From the church in which is is rooted, Goshen College has derived a spirit of peacemaking, simplicity, mutual support and biblically based service to those in need.
+The college motto, since 1904 is "Culture for Service."

-Around 50 percent of students and 70 percent of faculty members are Mennonite affiliated.
-Other students come from approximately 40 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist, Baptist and Lutheran traditions and non-denominational churches.
-All faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
-Students are not required to be Christians to attend Goshen, but must be willing to accept and live by the Goshen College commitment to community standards.
+Around 40 percent of undergraduate students and 70 percent of faculty members are Mennonite affiliated.
+Other students come from approximately 40 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist, and Baptist traditions, as well as non-denominational churches.
+All full-time faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
+Students are not required to be Christians to attend Goshen, but must be willing to accept and live by the Goshen College Commitment to Community Standards.
 All who are willing to search for truth with integrity are welcome.